 We love our “democracy sausage”.
 But in 1989, the Labor Premier of Western Australia, Peter Dowding, was in trouble for giving sausages away free.
 His free family sausage sizzle, at an Australia Day function attended by Prime Minister Bob Hawke a week before the state election, could have breached the Electoral Act.
 The Electoral Commission finally decided that “the dissemination of sausages” was not a bribe under the Act.
 More

-The Taste Festival is held on the Hobart Waterfront.
+The Taste Festival, now known as the Taste of Tasmania, is held on the Hobart Waterfront.
 It begins after Christmas and runs through until after New Year, with the River Derwent and Hobart’s historic wharves and Salamanca precinct providing the backdrop.
 The festival coincides with the Sydney to Melbourne yacht race and includes wine, beer and food stalls, tours, entertainment and tasting tables.

 The new licensing laws allowed cafés to serve a glass of wine, a coffee or a complete meal.
-Caffè e Cucina, founded with the intention of re-creating the cafés of ‘Milano, Bologna, Firenze & Roma’ showed how it should be done.
-And the Italian-speaking waiters were very, very cute.
+Caffè e Cucina, founded by Maurice Terzini with the intention of re-creating the cafés of “Milano, Bologna, Firenze & Roma” showed how it should be done.
+And the Italian speaking waiters were very, very cute.

 According to Mode Australia, a now defunct magazine published by Australian Consolidated Press, French fries, fresh crab cakes and mesculun (sic) salads were very ‘hot’ at the end of the ’80s.
 On the other hand, crocodile steaks, doner kebabs and char-grilled anything were ‘cold’.
 More